 CID2874, CID2978, CID2979, CID2980, CID2873, CID2977, CID3085, CID3366.

-11.11.2.2.1 FILS key establishment with trusted third party
+11.11.2.2.1 Key establishment with FILS shared key authentication

+Overview

-STA may initiate FILS authentication with a FILS capable AP that is connected to a trusted third party authentication server that shares a valid rRK as defined in [IETF RFC 6696] with the STA.
-If there is no valid rRK, a full EAP exchange may be performed via IEEE Std 802.1X authentication to establish rRK as defined in [IETF RFC 6696]. .
+STA may initiate FILS authentication with a FILS capable AP that is connected to a trusted third party authentication server that shares a valid shared key, called an rRK as defined in [IETF RFC 6696], with the STA.
+If there is no valid rRK, a full EAP exchange may be performed via IEEE Std 802.1X authentication to establish rRK as defined in [IETF RFC 6696].
+EAP-RP signaling as defined in [IETF RFC 5295 & IETF RFC 6696] is used to validates the mutual possession of rRK between the STA and the Authentication Server.
+EAP-RP signaling is encapsulated using FILS wrapped data element in the IEEE 802.11 Authentication frame[CID2977].
+AP unwraps the encapsulated EAP-RP packet received from the STA in the FILS wrapped data element and forwards the EAP-RP packet to the Authentication server using a transport that is out of scope of this specification.
+When the AP receives an EAP-RP packet from the Authentication Server, the AP forwards the packet to the STA by encapsulating the EAP-RP packet in the FILS wrapped data element of the IEEE 802.11 Authentication frame[CID2978].

+The message sequence is depicted in the following figure

+Figure 11-<ANA> FILS shared key Authentication

-If the STA chooses to initiate FILS authentication using a trusted third party the STA first chooses a random 16 octet nonce, and constructs an EAP-Initiate/Re-auth packet as specified in [IETF RFC6696], with the following additional clarification:
+Step-1: STA requirementsTo initiate FILS shared key authentication the STA first chooses a random 16 octet nonce, and constructs an EAP-Initiate/Re-auth packet as specified in [IETF RFC6696], with the following additional clarification:

 — Regarding EAP-RP Flags